SakuraMatrix/Bare-Market/watchlist/README.md

 # Watchlist
 A service to hold a list of favorite stocks to watch.

+## Features
+A user will be able to:
+- Retrieve their watchlist
+- Add a stock to their watchlist
+- Remove a stock from their watchlist

 ## Table structure
 | id    | symbol  |
 | ----- | ------- |